adam-cowley/twitch-project/docs/04-authentication.md

     export class UserModule {}
     ```

-_There's nothing like a live coding disaster to cement an idea into your head._
+_There's nothing like a live coding disaster to cement a solution into your head._

 ### Testing the Endpoint